sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 Medical Keys
 ------------

+You must use a qualifier suffix to access these records.

-The same rules for vaccinations apply to reading medical records, except the MedicalName field can be used for looking up the most recent record of that treatment.
-In addition, the Recent keyword looks for medical regimens that have a status of complete, while the Due keyword looks for active medical regimens.
+.. note:: For medical regimens, the Recent keyword only looks for those with a status of Completed, while the Due keyword only looks for those with a status of Active.

 MedicalName
     The name of the medical treatment